leofontenelle/rbmfc_capes/README.md

 Running the analytic code without changes will create two directories:
 `data_raw` and `data`.
 Open data from CAPES will be downloaded into `data_raw`, and tabulated data will be written to `data`.
-For each journal, there will be two comma-separated values (CSV) files: one about the evaluation areas and another about the individual postgraduate programs.
+There will be one comma-separated values (CSV) file for each journal, named after one of its ISSN.

 By default, the analytic code tabulates data for two journals: _Revista Brasileira de Medicina de Família e Comunidade_ (ISSN 2179-7994) and